MikeWayne92/Spotify-by-the-numbers/docs/README.md

 # Documentation

-This folder contains all the documentation and resources for the Spotify by the Numbers project.
+This folder contains all the documentation and resources for the Wavelytics project.

 ## 📁 Folder Structure